lyriarte/blockchain-ssm/sdk/cli/README.md

 ## Setup

 The SSM command-line interface client works with the hyperledger peer CLI.
-The tools and api scripts also need `jq` and `openssl` installed.
+The utility scripts also need `jq` and `openssl` installed.

 ```
 sudo apt-get install -y jq openssl
 ```

-Add the api and tools folder to the path before using the CLI tools.
+Add the util folder to the path before using the CLI SDK.

 ```
-export PATH=$(pwd)/api:$(pwd)/tools:"$PATH"
+export PATH=sdk/cli/util:"$PATH"
 ```